What is a Sovereign Wealth Fund?

-Who has a SWF?
+Who has a Sovereign Wealth Fund?

 While SWF’s have not found much support in the Americas, they are popular in Europe, Asia and the Middle East.
 The largest funds are in Norway, China and the United Arab Emirates.
 The image below has a list of the top 10 largest SWF’s.

 Notably, the United States does not have this type of state-run fund managed by the Federal Reserve.
 A few individual states like Alaska and Alabama have established their own wealth funds, but there is not a single unified investment fund for the Federal Government of the United States.

 An SWF, like any investment, looks to diversify risk.
 For a country like Saudia Arabia, they use their SAMA Foreign Holdings fund to take money for oil revenues and spread it into ventures in other industries and countries.

 Despite sharing a common investment vehicle, each of these SWF’s have different goals and ways of looking at the world.
 This is often reflected in their names.
 Some mention the word pension or welfare, while others take more generic names like the “Korea Investment Corporation.”

 The most sterling example of a SWF comes from Norway.
 Their “Government Pension Fund” or “Oil Fund” is the largest SWF in the world.
 Originally established to responsibility manage income from Noreweigan off-shore drilling, the fund has grown to be valued at over a trillion dollars.
 They are currently invested in over 9,000 companies across 73 different countries.
 This fund has become a defining feature of the Norwegian economy, and works to embody Norwegian values.
 More information about the Norwegian Oil Fund is available here.